 Bringing their pains in silence, for they were

 Deprived of speech by Zeus the Wise.
-And so

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.